 To create a single Accountable Officer and Management Team (incorporating the Sustainability and Transformation Partnership), the 3 Clinical Commissioning Groups have adopted a model constitution from NHS England.
+(The model constitution was prepared on behalf of NHS England by thiNKnow LTD with the support of Browne Jacobson LLP.)
 It contains provisions for collaborative commissioning arrangements, as well as for joint commissioning with local authority partners, other Clinical Commissioning Groups, and NHS England.

 The model constitution sounds dodgy in that it allows for amendments to the Clinical Commissioning Group Constitution, without Membership and NHS England approval.

 It also removes the statutory functions and duties of the Clinical Commissioning Group in accordance with the 2006 Act from the Constitution.
-(1.12, Constitution changes paper.)
+(1.12, Paper-11-wccg-constitution-changes-to-support-bsw-commissioning-alliance – downloadable above.)
 CK 999 doesn’t know what this means, but it sounds weird.